w3c/openscreenprotocol/control_protocol.md

 All integers are to be represented in [network byte order](https://tools.ietf.org/html/rfc1700).

+- `PROTOCOL_ID`: A 32-bit value explained below.
-- `FLAGS`: A 64-bit flag value explained below.
+- `FLAGS`: A 32-bit value explained below.
-- `MESSAGE_LENGTH`: A 64-bit unsigned integer that contains the number of bytes in the entire message (including these header fields).
+- `MESSAGE_LENGTH`: A 64-bit unsigned integer that contains the number of bytes in the entire message (including all header fields).
 - `MESSAGE_TYPE`: A 64-bit value that identifies the message content.
-See below for types.
 - `SEQUENCE_ID`: A 64-bit, positive unsigned integer that is used to uniquely identify messages originating from one party, and to ensure that messages are handled in the proper order by the recipient.
-- `REQUEST_ID`: A 64-bit unsigned integer.
+- `REQUEST_ID`: An optional 64-bit unsigned integer.
 If the message flavor is a Response, it contains the `SEQUENCE_ID` of the Request that the response is replying to.
-  For other flavors, it is a zero.
+For other flavors, it is not present.

-The content of the `MESSAGE_BODY` is not constrained by the generic message structure and is interpreted according to the contents of the `MESSAGE_TYPE`.
+The content of the `MESSAGE_BODY` is not constrained by the generic message structure, and must be interpreted according to the `MESSAGE_TYPE`.

-**TODOs:**
-- Make REQUEST_ID optional for non-Responses when defining how messages are processed, to save 8 bytes.
-- Shorten some header fields to 32-bit if possible to save more bytes.
-- Investigate variable length integer for MESSAGE_LENGTH to save yet a few more bytes for short messages.
+**TODO:** Investigate variable length integers for MESSAGE_LENGTH, SEQUENCE_ID to save bytes for short messages.

-### Message Flags
+### Protocol ID

-The `FLAGS` value contains a bitfield used to inform the recipient how to process the following message, including the remaining headers.
+The `PROTOCOL_ID` informs the recipient how to process the following message, including the remaining headers.

 ```
 Bit offset
   0           +---------------------------+
-              +        PROTOCOL_ID        +
+              +       PROTOCOL_TYPE       +
   16          +---------------------------+
-              +  PROTOCOL_VERSION_MAJOR   +
+              +       VERSION_MAJOR       +
   24          +---------------------------+
-              +  PROTOCOL_VERSION_MINOR   +
+              +       VERSION_MINOR       +
   32          +---------------------------+
-              +        RESERVED           +
-  64          +---------------------------+
 ```

-`PROTOCOL_ID` is a 16-bit unsigned integer that identifies the specific API, protocol, or feature that will generate and consume this message.
+`PROTOCOL_TYPE` is a 16-bit unsigned integer that identifies the specific API, protocol, or feature that will generate and consume this message.
-Protocol ID 0 is not valid, and IDs 1-32,767 will be reserved for publicly defined control protocols.
-We assign the following two IDs:
+Protocol type 0 is not valid, and types 1-32,767 will be reserved for publicly defined control protocols.
+We assign the following two types:

 - 1 for Presentation API Control Protocol
 - 2 for Remote Playback API Control Protocol

-IDs 32,768 - 65,535 are reserved for private or vendor-specific control protocols.
+Types 32,768 - 65,535 are reserved for private or vendor-specific control protocols.

-`PROTOCOL_VERSION_MAJOR` and `PROTOCOL_VERSION_MINOR` identify the version of the control protocol in use.
+`VERSION_MAJOR` and `VERSION_MINOR` identify the version of the control protocol in use.
 It's expected, but not required, that the same version will be used throughout the lifetime of a connection between two user agents.
 The `MAJOR` and `MINOR` fields are 8-bit unsigned integers that specify a conventional major.minor version number.
 The smallest legal version number is 0.1.

-Bit offsets 32-63 are reserved for future use.

 ### Version Numbers and Cross-Version Compatibility